Please e-mail orders to

 Archives page.
 The .303 Carcanos and .303 Mannlichers, both previously in 6.5mm

-longer ADI or Australian government).
+longer ADI or Australian government) is no longer applicable.
 To contact the Museum write to LSA Museum,

-www.enfieldcollector.com/lithgow.html and help to preserve this fine record of Australian
+www.enfieldcollector.com/lithgow.html to view this fine record of Australian

 US Army, Navy & Air Force